 "I heard about Bangor University from some friends of mine who studied at the same university.
 The reason why my choice fell on Bangor is that it is one of the UK's most prestigious universities regarding the satisfaction of students and its supervisors have a high reputation in the field of literature; besides being a beautiful, safe and calm which make it an ideal place for my family."

-Marlee Whitford is 19 years old, from Weatherford, Texas, USA and is in the 2nd year studying Marine Vertebrate Zoology.
+Marlee Whitford is 19 years old and from Weatherford, Texas, USA.

 I feel that living in a completely different country to mine, surrounded by a culture I previously did not know was by far the hardest part for me but I have thoroughly enjoyed learning all about it!

-Chandrie Cook is 21 years old and from Fort Worth, Texas and is a 3rd year student studying Sport Science.
+Chandrie Cook is 21 years old and from Fort Worth, Texas.

 "The best thing about living in Bangor is how small and natural it is.
 Some people would view this as a disadvantage, but I absolutely love it.
 Where else can you walk outside, smell the ocean, and see snow in the mountains at the same time?
 If you’re ever desperate for a city, just pop to Chester or Liverpool!
 They’re not far by train.."